emann615/LetsDefendAlerts/Walk-Throughs/SOC169 Possible IDOR Attack Detected.md

 I searched 134.209.118.137 in Cisco Talos IP & Domain Reputation Center.
 It shows the Sender IP Reputation is Poor.

 I searched 134.209.118.137 in VirusTotal.
-After reanalyzing the IP address, 1/89 vendors flagged the IP address as malicious.
+After reanalyzing the IP address, 1/89 vendors flagged it as malicious.

 I searched 134.209.118.137 in Hybrid Analysis.
 The IP address was identified as malicious with a Threat Score of 50/100.